 Since the Ruy Lopez doesn’t seem to hold promise after all, it is time to look somewhere else for an advantage.
 How about physically removing the blockade of the e-pawn?
 This way the e-pawn stays flexible and it is more difficult for black to attack or to exchange it.

 While the concept sounds very advanced in theory, it looks like white doesn’t have enough development to support his structure.
-The jury is still out though, especially since Kasparov himself gave it an outing in his St. Louis Blitz Exhibition.
+The jury is still out though, especially since Kasparov himself gave it an outing in the St. Louis Blitz Exhibition 2016.